Market & comparison education

 Section 1

-Criteria for private progress tracking should be judged with fair
+Criteria for Fair criteria: private progress tracking

 Section 2

-For "Why private progress tracking should be judged with fair criteria", the cleanest version of this advice is intentionally narrow.
-During a quiet evening when the person wants to reset without chasing a result, "Why private progress tracking should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why private progress tracking should be judged with fair criteria" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
-Try the smallest version first for "Why private progress tracking should be judged with fair criteria": treat reminders as support rather.
+For "Fair criteria: private progress tracking", the cleanest version of this advice is intentionally narrow.
+During a quiet evening when the person wants to reset without chasing a result, "Fair criteria: private progress tracking" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: private progress tracking" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
+Try the smallest version first for "Fair criteria: private progress tracking": treat reminders as support rather than a score.
+Then ask whether private progress notes would reduce friction for "Fair criteria: private progress tracking" or simply.

 Section 3